-Pursuant to IFRS 13, the Group measures the fair value of investments as if it were the amounts received from disposal of an asset or paid for transfer of liabilities in regular transaction between market participants on the measurement day.
-The measurement date is the date of preparation of financial statements of the Group.
+Pursuant to IFRS 13, the Group determines fair value of investments as if it were the amount received form disposal of an asset or paid for transfer of liabilities in regular transaction between market participants on the measurement day.
+The measurement date is the date of the preparation of the Group's financial statements.
 In case of such a transaction, fair value is measured based on the assumption that the transaction is taking place on the principal market or, if principal market does not exist, on the most advantageous market.